Eppler History, Family Crest & Coats of Arms

 - Billy Eppler, American assistant General Manager for the New York Yankees

-- Charles F. Eppler, American Democrat politician, Candidate for Michigan State Senate 9th District, 1926; Candidate for Michigan State House of Representatives from Calhoun County 2nd District, 1930
+- Charles F. Eppler, American Democratic Party politician, Candidate for Michigan State Senate 9th District, 1926; Candidate for Michigan State House of Representatives from Calhoun County 2nd District, 1930

 - Dieter Eppler (1927-2008), German television actor and director of radio dramas, involved in 116 titles